nemanjan00/jekyll/_posts/2022-05-02-how-to-print-all-rejections-in-nodejs.md

 ---

 Did you forget to print error on rejection, in a huge project and are now having issues debugging it?
-I wrote a snipper of code to solve that.
+I wrote a snippet of code to solve that.

 ```javascript
 const promiseProto = new global.Promise(() => {}).__proto__;